Nepal & Things to Do

 First Aid Kit: Injuries can happen anytime, anywhere in the journey.
 So, it is important for you to carry a first aid kit.
 Safety first!

-Hiking shoes: If you are hiking or trekking, this shoe will be helpful.
+Hiking shoes: If you are hiking or trekking, these shoes will be helpful.
 Even if you are not, this is going to help you a lot in walking around the varying and rough landscapes of Nepal.

-Sleeping bag: If you are planning to travel to remote places of Nepal, carry a sleeping bag.
-You may need to sleep in a place which is very far from human settlements.
+Sleeping bag: If you are planning to travel to remote places in Nepal, carry a sleeping bag.
+You may need to sleep in a place that is very far from human settlements.

-Carry a raincoat if you are travelling in Monsoon.
-Also, carry a down jacket and a fleece jacket if you are travelling in winter.
+Carry a raincoat if you are traveling in Monsoon.
+Also, carry a down jacket and a fleece jacket if you are traveling in winter.